 What is less known, because it is not recorded in The Bible, is that the storing of food resulted in a financial system.
 The historian Friedrich Preisigke discovered that the Egyptians used grain receipts for money and had built a sophisticated banking system based on this money .
 Farmers bringing in the food received receipts for grain.
 Bakers who wanted to make bread, brought in the receipts which could be exchanged for grain.
 According to the Bible, Joseph took all the money from the Egyptians (Gen. 47:14-15).
 This may have prompted them to invent an alternative currency.

-It did not take long before the grain receipts were accepted as money.
-The degradation of the grain and mice eating from it, caused the value of the receipts to decrease steadily over time.
+As a consequence the grain receipts may have been accepted as money.
+The degradation of the grain and storage cost caused the value of the receipts to decrease steadily over time.
 This stimulated people to spend the money.
+There was credit in this banking system, and most likely it was interest free.
 The grain receipt system lasted for many centuries.
-It made sense to store food to provide for hard times.
 The actions of Joseph may have created this system as he allegedly proposed the grain storage and took all the money from the Egyptians.
 When Joseph came to Egypt, the country had already passed its zenith and the time of the building of the great pyramids was centuries earlier.

 A few centuries later, during the reign of Ramesses the Great, Egypt became again a leading power .
 Some historians suggested that the wealth of Egypt during the reign of Ramesses the Great was built upon the grain financial system .
 The grain money remained in function in Egypt after the introduction of coined money around 400 BC until it was finally replaced by the Roman currency.
-The money and banking system were stable and survived for more than a thousand years without collapsing, possibly because the storage fee made people more willing to lend out money without charging interest.
+The money and banking system were stable and survived for more than a thousand years.
+It seems therefore possible to have a sophisticated banking system with Natural Money.

 Solon's economic reforms

-Solon also did set a moral example.
+Solon's reforms were concentrated on the constitution and the economy and his reforms on debt and interest are just one of them .
+Solon also set a moral example.
 He identified greed as having negative consequences for society.
 The modesty and frugality of the rich and powerful men of Athens may have contributed to the city's subsequent golden age.
-Solon, by being an example and by reforming legislation, may have established a moral precedent [+].
+Solon, by being an example and by reforming legislation, may have established a moral precedent .

 Fiat and scrip currencies